BrokenEagle/Prebooru/README.md

 ### `initialize.bat`

 A batch file for quickly setting the environment variables necessary to use the `flask` command from the command line.
+By default it sets the environment to `production`.
+To set the environment to `development` call the batch file with the argument `development`.

 # External resources